milanosie/foleon/README.md

 ## Key Architecture Decisions

 For this application I have made several decisions based on the assumption that this is a real-world application that will be maintained and scaled over time. <br>
-Using NX, Playwright and NgRX in a small demo application is overkill, but I wanted to showcase how I would approach a real-world application.
+Using NX and Playwright in a small demo application is overkill, but I wanted to showcase how I would approach a real-world application.

 I have chosen Angular as that is the framework that I am most experienced with, which allows me to showcase the most of my skills in the shortest amount of time